Guest posts are now accepted on Event Manager Blog. We invite you to submit a post.

 – Post should be in depth

-We prefer in depth posts of 800 words and above
+We require in depth posts of 800 words and above

 – Content must link to one of our posts.

-In order to keep continuity with the blog content, we ask you to place at least one link to one of our posts.
+In order to keep continuity with the blog content, we encourage you to place at least one link to one of our posts.

 – Content must fit our categories.

 Please review carefully the list of our categories.
-We tend to features articles in those categories we haven’t covered in a while.
+We tend to feature articles in those categories we haven’t covered in a while.
 We rarely accept posts on social media and tech.

 – Content must not have self referential links.

-No links should be placed within the text.
-The only links allowed are those in your bio.
+No links should be placed within the text other than links to related articles on EventMB.
+The only links allowed to your organisation are those in your bio.